NishantSCOE/NishantSCOE/README.md

 - 👋 Hi, I’m @NishantSCOE
-- 👀 I’m interested in web development
+- 👀 I’m interested in Cyber Security and Ethical Hacking
 - 🌱 I’m currently learning HTML,CSS,JS,PYTHON,C
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...